TOAST-DOCS/Compute/en/identity-api.md

 To obtain a token, use the `identity` type endpoint.
 The `identity` service endpoint is `https://api-identity-infrastructure.nhncloudservice.com` regardless of region.

 You must obtain a token to make API calls.
 NHN Cloud uses project-scoped tokens.

+> [Caution]
+> When a user loses permissions from a project, the credentials expire and become unavailable.
+> If you leave NHN Cloud and your account is deleted, all credentials issued to that account will expire and become unavailable.

 ```
 POST /v2.0/tokens